 What are the Strategies for the Prevention and Control of Diseases for good health?

-The strategies for preventing and controlling diseases are a vaccination against disease, quarantine of infected people or animals, and personal hygiene to avoid contamination.
+The strategies for preventing and controlling diseases are vaccination against disease, quarantine of infected people or animals, and personal hygiene to avoid contamination.

-What is the vector of a disease?
+What is the Vector of a Disease?

 A vector is any living intermediary that carries a parasite from an infected host to a new, susceptible host.
-Mosquitos are vectors for malaria and dengue fever.
+Mosquitos are vectors for Malaria and dengue fever.
 Bed bugs can be vectors for allergies and even plague.
-Ticks can be vectors for Lyme disease, and Rocky Mountain spotted fever.
+Ticks can be vectors for Lyme disease and Rocky Mountain spotted fever.
 Birds have been implicated in the spread of avian flu from continent to continent.

-Mosquitoes pick up pathogens by feeding on animals that carry them, such as birds or monkeys with Plasmodium parasites that cause malaria or filarial worms responsible for elephantiasis and river blindness.
+Mosquitoes pick up pathogens by feeding on animals that carry them, such as birds or monkeys, with Plasmodium parasites that cause Malaria or filarial worms responsible for elephantiasis and river blindness.

 Those parasites multiply within the mosquito’s body, though not enough to make it sick.
 The parasites move from a mosquito’s gut to its salivary glands, making the insect infectious as it bites.

-What is a vector-borne disease?
+What is a Vector-Borne Disease?

-How do you prevent malaria?
+How do you Prevent Malaria?

-What is prophylactic?
+What is Prophylactic?

-Mosquito netting and insect repellant are common prophylactics against mosquito bites and malaria.
+Mosquito netting and insect repellant are common prophylactics against mosquito bites and Malaria.
 Vaccines work as prophylactics by pre-treating subjects to prevent the actual disease from developing later on in life when exposed to similar pathogens.

-What is the difference between a prophylactic and a vaccine?
+What is the Difference Between a Prophylactic and a Vaccine?

 A prophylactic is used to prevent infection, disease, or other unwanted health conditions.
 A vaccine is a preventative that stimulates the body’s immune system to recognize an organism (bacteria or virus) that causes disease.
 If exposed to this organism later in life, the immune response is usually effective at destroying it quickly before any symptoms develop.

-What is the difference between a vector-borne disease and an airborne disease?
+What is the Difference Between a Vector-Borne Disease and an Airborne Disease?

-Vector-borne diseases are transmitted by certain insects, including mosquitoes, ticks, and sandflies.
+Certain insects transmit vector-borne diseases, including mosquitoes, ticks, and sandflies.
 In contrast to airborne illnesses such as measles, vector-borne diseases are usually contracted by being bitten by an infected insect or animal.

 Airborne diseases are spread when droplets from the mouth or nose of an infected person are expelled into the air and breathed in by someone else.